Las Vegas Raiders: BALCO scandal

-In 2003 a number of current and former Oakland players such as Bill Romanowski, Tyrone Wheatley, Barrett Robbins, Chris Cooper and Dana Stubblefield were named as clients of the Bay Area Laboratory Co-Operative (BALCO).
+In 2003 a number of current and former Oakland players such as Bill Romanowski, Tyrone Wheatley, Barret Robbins, Chris Cooper and Dana Stubblefield were named as clients of the Bay Area Laboratory Co-Operative (BALCO).
 BALCO was an American company led by founder and owner Victor Conte.
 Also in 2003, journalists Lance Williams and Mark Fainaru-Wada investigated the company's role in a drug sports scandal later referred to as the BALCO Affair.
 BALCO marketed tetrahydrogestrinone ("the Clear"), a then-undetected, performance-enhancing steroid developed by chemist Patrick Arnold.
 Conte, BALCO vice president James Valente, weight trainer Greg Anderson and coach Remi Korchemny had supplied a number of high-profile sports stars from the United States and Europe with the Clear and human growth hormone for several years.

 Headquartered in Burlingame, BALCO was founded in 1984.
 Officially, BALCO was a service business for blood and urine analysis and food supplements.
 In 1988, Victor Conte offered free blood and urine tests to a group of athletes known as the BALCO Olympians.
 He then was allowed to attend the Summer Olympics in Seoul, South Korea.
 From 1996 Conte worked with well-known American football star Bill Romanowski, who proved to be useful to establish new connections to athletes and coaches.